canada-ca/cloud-guardrails-O365/EN/02_Manage-Identity-Access.md

 ## Key Considerations

+### Identity

+* [ ] Prevent use of Legacy Authentication Protocols
+* [ ] Enable Identity Protection
+* [ ] Configure Azure AD Password Protection
+* [ ] Configure Federated authentication
+* [ ] Configure ADFS to use Azure MFA as the primary authentication mechanism
+* [ ] Configure ADFS to Block Legacy Authentication from the Extranet
+* [ ] Configure ADFS Web Application Proxy Extranet Lockout
+* [ ] When possible, Configure/Prefer Azure AD Smart LockOut to ADFS Web Application Proxy Extranet Lockout" Configure conditional access using ADFS

+### Access

-* [ ] Implement a mechanism for uniquely identifying and authenticating organizational users, non-organizational users (if applicable), and processes (for example, username and password).
+* [ ] Implement a mechanism for uniquely identifying and authenticating organizational users, non-organizational users (if applicable), and processes (for example, username and password)
 * [ ] Ensure multifactor authentication is enabled for all users in administrative roles
 * [ ] Ensure that between two and four global admins are designated
 * [ ] Ensure self-service password reset is enabled